Our Trustees

 Michael is currently a Director of Cloud Engineering at S&P Global and has 24 years of experience working within Technology across various vertical industry sectors.
 Often tasked with improving the technology landscape, driving cloud adoption and digital transformation efforts.
 Passionate about people development and an advocate for diversity, equity, and inclusion within the workplace and society at large.

 Michael has two adult children, and two younger children in primary education.
 He is intimately familiar with the challenges of balancing work responsibilities with the flexibility required to remain an active father across blended families, while also having a perspective on managing work-life balance at various career stages.
-Additionally, Michael also acts as the primary carer to his elderly mother post being diagnosed with a terminal illness.
+Additionally, Michael also acted as the primary carer to his elderly mother post being diagnosed with a terminal illness.

 Steven is a business writer and consultant with twenty-five years experience of managing change in organisations.
 Before starting his own business he worked in the OD consulting practice of PricewaterhouseCoopers and in HR roles for NatWest, British Gas and RAC Motoring Services.
 He has worked with organisations throughout Europe and the Middle-East in private, public and not-for-profit sectors.